barneygale/pip/docs/reference/pip_install.rst

 VCS Support
 +++++++++++

-pip supports installing from Git, Mercurial, Subversion and Bazaar, and detects the type of VCS using url prefixes: "git+", "hg+", "bzr+", "svn+".
+pip supports installing from Git, Mercurial, Subversion, Bazaar and Perforce, and detects the type of VCS using url prefixes: "git+", "hg+", "bzr+", "svn+", "p4+".

-pip requires a working VCS command on your path: git, hg, svn, or bzr.
+pip requires a working VCS command on your path: git, hg, svn, or bzr, p4.

 VCS projects can be installed in :ref:`editable mode <editable-installs>` (using the :ref:`--editable <install_--editable>` option) or not.